The Long Road

 This legislation requires funding to support its implementation.
 We are recommending that in the first year of funding, $26 PPU be allocated to allow district to ramp up their readiness for full implementation and $39 PPU in the second year.
 During that first year of implementation districts would be expanding their current gifted programs or starting up a program from the information about gifted programming we can provide.
 Those districts would also examine how well their practices already meet the expectation of the rule.
 Are teachers teaching creative and critical thinking skills and other advanced skills across the grade levels?
 Where are the gaps?
 What do we need to accomplish to be ready?
 The $39 PPU may be enough to accomplish those goals under this legislation, but over time we may discover, especially after evaluation, that more money is needed.

-With the $3.3B deficit looming ahead for Minnesota, this is long-term effort to improve the trajectory of students going through Minnesota’s public schools with a different kind of learning.
+With the $7.7B surplus ahead for Minnesota, choices will need to be prioritized.
 Teaching all kids how to think creatively, critically, how to engage in inquiry learning and problem based learning will result in better prepared graduates of our public schools, ready to successfully take on rigorous course work in high school and pursue trade school or college, following a pathway toward higher paying and more satisfying employment.
 Higher paying jobs positively impact lifetime income, home owning, investments for the future, and positive contributions to tax revenue